-Alaskan municipalities had approximately \$2.4 billion in general obligation debt outstanding at the end of June, 2014.
-The level of Alaska municipalities' general obligation debt has been stable over the last five years, and the current amounts remain below the peak of \$2.673 billion in 1986.
+Alaskan municipalities had approximately \$2.4 billion in general obligation debt outstanding at the end of June, 2015.
+The level of Alaska municipalities' general obligation debt has been stable over the last ten years, and the current amounts remain below the peak of \$2.673 billion in 1986.

 High levels of State appropriations for municipal capital projects beginning in FY 1981 depressed municipal bond issuance for most purposes.
 However, liberalization in FY 1978 of State reimbursement of municipal school debt to 80 percent or higher from a previous 50 percent greatly stimulated issuance for school construction.
 The other major element of municipal G.O. debt has been the capital construction program of the North Slope Borough.
 More recently rolling municipal school debt reimbursement authorizations at the 60-70% level, have again stimulated borrowing at the local level.
+In 2015, the Legislature placed a 5-year moratorium on additional bonds for the school debt reimbursement program.
+This action should have the effect of lowering the amount of municipal debt outstanding.